-Unlike a games console where developers optimise their games for a specific set of hardware, PCs come in all shapes and sizes.
+Unlike a games console where developers optimise their games for specific hardware, PCs come in all shapes and sizes.
 Some rely on a graphics chip that’s integrated into the main CPU, while others have blazing-fast PCI Express graphics cards.

 No matter your setup, it's possible to squeeze out extra fps (frames per second) from your PC.
-Of course, if you’ve just bought the latest shooter, MMO, or racer and have found that it’s completely unplayable even after trying all these tricks, you may need to invest in better hardware.
+Of course, if you’ve just bought the latest shooter, MMO, or racer and have found that it’s completely unplayable even after trying all these tricks, you may need to upgrade your components or invest in better hardware.

-The graphics card is the first place to start, and you can find graphics card buying advice and reviews right here - and here are our tips on installing a new graphics card.
+The graphics card is the first place to start, and you can find graphics card buying advice - and here are our tips on installing a new graphics card.
 You might also get a boost in fps if you install a faster processor or more RAM.

 But before you pick up your wallet, here's what you can do to increase FPS without spending a single penny on new hardware.